ROCm/rdc/docs/how-to/integration.rst

 Prometheus (Grafana) integration with automatic node detection
 ==============================================================

-The RDC tool enables you to use Consul to discover the ``rdc_prometheus`` service automatically.
+RDC enables you to use Consul to discover the ``rdc_prometheus`` service automatically.
 Consul is “a service mesh solution providing a fully featured control plane with service discovery, configuration, and segmentation functionality.”
 For more information, refer to `Consul <https://developer.hashicorp.com/consul/docs/intro>`_.

-The RDC tool uses Consul for health checks of RDC's integration with the Prometheus plug-in (``rdc_prometheus``), and these checks provide information on its efficiency.
+RDC uses Consul for health checks of RDC's integration with the Prometheus plug-in (``rdc_prometheus``), and these checks provide information on its efficiency.

 Previously, when a new compute node was added, users had to manually change ``prometheus_targets.json`` to use Consul.
 Now, with the Consul agent integration, a new compute node can be discovered automatically.